Parents Matter to Teens!

 2) Model Good Behavior

 Whether we like it or not, our children compare themselves to us.
 As they move into adolescence they also compare themselves to their peers.
 But they never stop wondering what it means to be grown.
-We need to let them witness a model of a happy, healthy adult.
-When they see what that looks like, it’s easier for them to picture what their adulthood may be like.
+We need to let them witness a model of a happy, healthy adult, who cares about doing the right thing and being good to others.
+When they see what all of that looks like, it’s easier for them to picture what their adulthood may be like.
 Children are actually most secure knowing we are happy and well.
 So, let them know what goes into becoming a healthy, responsible adult.

 3) Set Important Boundaries